Margoot/myLittlePaint/README.md

 # myLittlePaint

-Paint in Python with PyQt
+Here is my first project in C++, a little paint with the IDE QtCreator

+Realised in 2014